zamfi/cca-programming-electronics-fall-2015/hw/week3.md

         ```
     What is the value of `data1[3]`?

   3. When is an array useful?
-3-4 sentences, please!
+Answer in 3-4 sentences, please!